- Analytical Facilities

 As the project progresses, so will our educator resources.
 Take a look at what we have:

+The curriculum created by the 2020-2021 ORSEA cohort are now available on the ORSEA website.
 ORSEA connects math and science educators with scientists to create and pilot lessons centered around marine-focused anchoring phenomena.
 ORSEA supports data science education and ocean literacy, while also exposing students to a variety of marine-related careers.
 This project is funded by Oregon Sea Grant and the National Science Foundation through OSU's Regional Class Research Vessel Project.
+We are currently recruiting teachers and researchers to participate in the 2021-2022 cohort.
+More information and applications are also available on the website above.

 Students will learn their Holland Code, learn about their career interests and ocean careers, and discuss how ocean careers relate to science, technology, engineering and math.